Divar (website)

-Divar (دیوار; "wall") is an Iranian Persian classified ads and E-commerce mobile app, and an online platform for users in Iran founded in Iran in 2012 with sections devoted to real estate, vehicles, goods, community service, Industrial equipment and jobs.
+Divar (دیوار; lit. 'wall') is an Iranian Persian classified ads and E-commerce mobile app, and an online platform for users in Iran founded in Iran in 2012 with sections devoted to real estate, vehicles, goods, community service, Industrial equipment and jobs.
 On average, Divar’s users post more than 139.7 million new ads & over 53.1 million users open the app annually based on the latest published annual report.

 Ads

 To use this app, users must register, have a valid National Iranian ID number, and they must pay for posting more than 3 ads.